 Aurora Chamber Travel

 Discover the wonders of Japan during cherry blossom season on a unique tour designed exclusively for the Aurora Chamber of Commerce.
 Travel to Japan on March 24, 2020 for an unforgettable, one-of-a-kind experience during an 11-day trip.
 For details and booking, contact: Walt Lee, Marlin Travel, 1-855-751-1537.
-CLICK HERE TO REGISTER FOR THE FREE INFO SESSION ON NOVEMBER 20, 2019.
+All bookings must to be finalized by January 20, 2020.

 Japan Cherry Blossom Tour